+This helps remove more dirt without having to touch the entire car with a wash mitt.
 Most foam cannons are very similar (even the more expensive ones) and will work fine, but it is important to buy one with solid metal parts instead of plastic.

 You can use any normal car wash soap with your foam cannon.
 I’ve had great results using Meguiar’s Gold Class car wash soap with the MATCC foam cannon.